kunoada/Cardano/jormungandr_controller/README.md

 - Install all needed dependencies; pip install -r requirements.txt
 - Rename the file called config.json to my_config.json (to protect against overwriting in case of new git pull)
 - Open my_config.json, and type in all information so it fit your setup.
 - This tool will only use one stakepool-config file, so based on the number of nodes, it will start each nodes from the port set in the stakepool-config and increment with one per node. ex.
-3000...3000+number_of_nodes-1
+Node 0 will use port 3000, Node 1 will use port 3001, etc etc..
 - To use the telegram bot, please use the guide linked above at **Telegram Bot** to set up a bot for yourself.
 - When the telegram bot is up and running, put in the token and chat id in my_config.json and set "activate" to true.